gnicol/GitSwarm/perforce_swarm/doc-ce/install/migration_from_gitlab.md

 ## Additional Help

-1. **After performing the restore, none of my attachments work.**
+1. **Attachments can only be migrated if the hostname of the GitSwarm instance matches the originating GitLab instance.**

     This is a known issue; the workaround is to ensure that the GitSwarm instance to which you are restoring has the same hostname as the GitLab instance from which you took the backup.
 You will also need to update the `external_url` entry in `/etc/gitswarm/gitswarm.rb` before performing the restore.

 1. **After performing the restore, running the recommended check results in the following file permissions errors:**